 “We are obviously honored to be chosen as the new venue for this prestigious championship,” said Gregg Tryhus, managing partner of Grayhawk Golf Club.
 “We worked with ASU to submit a bid, and we’re thrilled that it was accepted.
 Grayhawk has a tradition of hosting competitive tournaments at the highest level.
 We look forward to holding the NCAA Golf Championship.”

 Home Field Advantage

-With ASU being the only program in collegiate history to capture the men’s and women’s team titles in the same season (1990), the Devils will have three opportunities to accomplish that feat again with home field advantage.
+With ASU being the only program in collegiate history to capture the men’s and women’s team titles in the same season (1990), the Devils will have two opportunities to accomplish that feat again with home field advantage.

 The Arizona State women’s program just captured an NCAA-best eighth NCAA Championship in 2017.
 Also that year, the Sun Devils took the individual title, the Honda Award for golf, and the Pac-12 Golfer of the Year with senior, Monica Vaughn, while being led by the WGCA and Pac-12 Coach of the Year in Missy Farr-Kaye.

 “To have the NCAA Championships in the Valley of the Sun is an incredible addition to our community,” said Farr-Kaye.
 “We have the people, the course and the golf knowledge to stage two incredible years of championships.
 As the coach of the host school, we look forward to trying to win more championships in front of our incredible alumni and supporters.
 As a former player who won a title, I can tell you there will be no better experience than a Phoenix crowd watching and encouraging all the teams.”